pingcap/blog/how-we-build-tidb.md

 #### Schema change: Adding index

-So let&#39;s see how the schema changes when it comes to adding an index.
+So let's see how the schema changes when it comes to adding an index.

 Servers using different schema versions may corrupt the database if we are not careful.